UoA-eResearch/eresearch-cookbook/documentation/instructions_for_writing_instructions.md

 "Put, If, Uncover, Turn clockwise, When...".
 Dont switch terminology within the document.

-- Number steps and use a chronological vertical organisation/sequence.
+- Number steps and use a chronological, vertical organisation/sequence.
 This helps the reader keep their place as they move back and forth between task and instructions.
 Explain any trouble spots in the procedure _before_ not after, even if we have to break the chronological order.